lbryio/lbry.com/content/news/258-dev-feb20.md

 - Torba, the wallet, is now part of the main lbry-sdk codebase.
 - Ability to update comments (editing).
 - Wallet sync speed improvements through batching.
-- UPNP improvements to support more routers.
+- UPnP improvements to support more routers.
 - Add ability to pass blocking and filtering channels to wallet server configurations.
 - Add Prometheus metrics for better monitoring.
-- Add additional trending algorithm called AR which is more responsive by recalculating every 10 blocks (Thanks EF!!).
+- Add additional trending algorithm called AR which is more responsive by recalculating every 10 blocks (Thanks @EF).
 - Resolve flag to claim/stream/channel list (to get canonical urls and other trending metadata).

 ![sync](https://spee.ch/b/headers-sync.png)